Bhagavan-Bollina/Bug-Bounty-Platforms/README.md

 # Bug-Bounty-Platforms
-Sites which you permission to check their security
+Sites which you have permission to check their security